d-ash/BigBenBox/README.md

 The code is cross-platform (compiles on Linux, OSX, and Windows).
 It's written in C, and source files are preprocessed with [PerlPP](https://github.com/d-ash/perlpp).
 This preprocessor turned out to be very helpful as it's much more flexible than the standard C-preprocessor.

-### Preprocessing
+### Code Generation

-For example, it's very important to correctly manage memory in C programs.
+For example, it's very important and difficult to correctly manage memory in C programs.
 In the code below, pay attention to `<<<<<<<<<<<<<<<<<<<<<<<`.
 Cleanup actions `$onCleanup` are placed near the code, where this memory is allocated.
 However, all of the cleanup will be done at the very end `$cleanup`.
 The cleanup will be executed even if any internal `$call` fails.

 ```C